ionutdanila/ffmpeg.UWP/README.md

 Download [gas-preprocessor.pl](https://github.com/ionutdanila/ffmpeg.UWP/blob/master/Dependencies/gas-preprocessor.pl "gas-preprocessor.pl") Perl script and place it in your MSYS2 path (eg.: C:\msys64\usr\bin\gas-preprocessor.pl)

 ## Compilation
-Invoke `BuildFFmpeg.bat` without any parameters script to build the libraries on all available architectures (x86, x64, ARM, ARM64).
+Invoke `BuildFFmpeg.bat` script without any parameters to build the libraries on all available architectures (x86, x64, ARM, ARM64).
 Also, you can invoke the script with parameters:
 ```
     BuildFFmpeg.bat				- Build for UWP ARM, x64, x86 and ARM64
-    BuildFFmpeg.bat ARM64			- Build for UWP ARM only
+    BuildFFmpeg.bat ARM64			- Build for UWP ARM64 only
     BuildFFmpeg.bat x86 x64			- Build for UWP x86 and x64 only
 ```